 Held on the grounds of the beautiful Ka'anapali Beach Hotel in Lahaina, Maui, the Hawaiian Steel Guitar Camp will lead into the Maui Steel Guitar Festival that will be held the weekend after the camp, also at the Ka'anapali Beach Hotel.
-The 2017 camp curriculum is still under development, but the camp is tentatively scheduled for Wednesday and Thursday, April 26-27, 2017.
+The 2017 camp is scheduled for Wednesday and Thursday, April 26-27, 2017.

 The Hawaiian Steel Guitar Camp is presented by the Arts Education for Children Group, HIMELE, and the Ka'anapali Beach Hotel.

+The goal of the camp is to have each attendee play the class-assigned Hawaiian song on the Hawaiian steel guitar.
 Three intensive Hawaiian steel guitar sessions (two in the morning and one in the afternoon) will be conducted on each day by Alan Akaka and Greg Sardinha, two of Hawaii's great steel guitar masters.
-Each day will end with an evening kanikapila which campers can participate in to hone their performance skills or just sit back and watch the performances.
+Camp attendees will be given individual attention by the instructors to assist with playing skill and technique development.
+Each day will end with a class kanikapila which campers can hone their performance skills.
+At the camp's conclusion, all attendees will be able to play the class assigned song on the Hawaiian steel guitar.